Kira Willey

 Kira Willey is an American children's music artist, author, children's yoga and mindfulness expert, speaker, and creator of Rockin’ Yoga school programs.

 Early life

 At the age of five, Willey started playing the violin and continued performing through high school and taught herself how to play guitar and mandolin as a teenager.

 She grew up in Connecticut and Massachusetts.

 Career

 In 2006, she opened a Yoga Studio, Fireflies Yoga in Pennsylvania.
-PBS TV affiliates nationwide air Breathe With ME and Fireflies Yoga, two yoga-for-children programs Willey created and hosts; and her Music You Can Move To series with Laurie Berkner can be heard daily on Sirius XM Radio.
+PBS TV affiliates nationwide air Breathe With ME and Fireflies Yoga, two kids' yoga programs Willey created and hosts; and her Music You Can Move To series with Laurie Berkner can be heard daily on Sirius XM Radio.